s4kibs4mi/jally-commerce-bot/README.md

 # Twilfe

-A WhatsApp based ordering system for small cafes/restaurants using Twilio & Shopemaa.
+A whatsApp based ordering system for small cafes/restaurants using Twilio & Shopemaa.

 #### How it looks like